MichaelTrip/hugo-michaeltrip.nl/content/_index.md

 - json
 ---

-I am an experienced Linux sysadmin with a broad knowledge of Linux, networking and IT security.
+I am a Experienced SRE / Devops Engineer with a proven knowledge of Cloud native and Kubernetes, networking and Linux in General.
 If you have any questions regarding my site, don't hesitate to contact me.